 Wines are fermented in enamel lined steel tanks, then transferred to steel tanks and neutral oak for ageing, before the 2nd fermentation in bottle.
 The wines rest for four years or longer on the lees, and no malolactic fermentation is allowed.

-I purchased mine from The rare Wine Company although other retailers also have the elixir known as Camille Savès.
+I purchased mine from The Rare Wine Company and Premier Cru although other retailers also have the elixir known as Camille Savès.
+Oh yes, I am a fan.

 Wines include: